Zdong104/FNSPID_Financial_News_Dataset/README.md

 ### Running `eval_output.py` in folder `dataset_test`
 This creates a table of comparisons based on the `integrated_eval_data_{n}` folder created before e.g. `merged_eval_data_5.csv`

+# Disclaimer
+## Reliability and Security

+The code provided in this GitHub repository is shared without any guarantee for its reliability and security.
+The developers and contributors of this project expressly disclaim any warranty, either implied or explicit, regarding the code's performance, security, or suitability for any particular purpose.
+The users should employ this code at their own risk, acknowledging that the developers shall not be held responsible for any damages or issues arising from its use.

+## Purpose of Use

+This code is primarily intended to illustrate our workflow processes and to serve as a medium for educational exchange and learning among users.
+It is made available for the purpose of showcasing our technical approaches and facilitating learning within the community.
+It is not designed for direct application in production environments or critical systems.

+## Prohibition of Commercial Use

+The use of this code for commercial purposes is strictly prohibited without prior authorization.
+If you wish to utilize this code in a commercial setting or for any revenue-generating activities, you are required to obtain explicit permission from the original authors.
+Please contact us at puma122707@gmail.com to discuss licensing arrangements or to seek approval for commercial use.

+## Acknowledgement

+By accessing, using, or contributing to this code, you acknowledge having read this disclaimer and agree to its terms.
+If you do not agree with these conditions, you should refrain from using or interacting with the code in any manner.